disinfo-zone/infoscope/README.md

 Infoscope includes a powerful filtering system that allows administrators to automatically curate content by keeping or discarding entries based on title patterns.
 This helps maintain high-quality content streams and reduces information noise.

-### Key Features

-- **Pattern Matching**: Create filters using either simple keyword matching or advanced regular expressions
-- **Boolean Logic**: Combine multiple filters with AND/OR operators for sophisticated filtering rules
-- **Action Control**: Choose whether matching entries should be kept or discarded
-- **Priority System**: Order filter groups by priority to control evaluation sequence
-- **Real-time Processing**: Filters are applied automatically as new entries are fetched
-- **Performance Optimized**: Intelligent caching system ensures fast filtering without impacting feed updates

 ### How It Works

 The filtering system operates in two levels: